-Ready to start shooting GoPro time lapse videos?
+Ready to start shooting GoPro time-lapse videos?
 In this guide, you’ll learn the settings and gear you need to create your own.
-This guide includes a set of 5 detailed GoPro time lapse tutorials.
+This guide includes a set of 5 detailed GoPro time-lapse tutorials.

 GoPro Time Lapse Guide

 Sure, GoPro cameras are great for action sports.
-But they also make some incredible time lapse videos.
+But they also make some incredible time-lapse videos.

-In this guide, you’ll learn about the settings and gear to consider when shooting your own GoPro time lapse.
+In this guide, you’ll learn about the settings and gear to consider when shooting your own GoPro time-lapse.
 And we end off the guide with 5 details tutorials.

 What is a time-lapse video?

 The images are then combined into a video and it gives the appearance of time being sped up.
 It is great for showing a busy market, sunrises, sunsets, blooming flowers, etc.

-1) GoPro Time Lapse Settings
+1. GoPro Time Lapse Settings

 Here’s an overview of the settings and considerations for setting up your GoPro time lapse shoot.
 For a full breakdown of the settings, check out the set of time lapse tutorials below.